digi-monkey/flycat-web/README.md

 A [Nostr](https://github.com/nostr-protocol/nips) web client in Chinese.

-plans to integrate with [flycat protocol](https://github.com/digi-monkey/flycat-web) to bring a blogging and long article reading experience on Nostr.
+Integrating with [flycat protocol](https://github.com/digi-monkey/flycat-protocol) to bring a blogging and long article reading experience on Nostr.